vanaigr/easyword.nvim/README.md

 * The `target_display` option determines the substitute target characters for display.
 By default, `\n` is shown as a space.
 All label characters must occupy one display cell.
 Example: { '\n' = ' ' }.
-A special value "normalize" can be used.
-It makes characters display as normalized.

 ## Case and accent sensitivity